High school entrepreneurs pitch their big ideas, with real money and investors on the line

 At the contest inside Chicago's 1871, the groups presented their products or services, fielded tough conceptual and financial questions from the pros, and then waited to see who would come up a winner.

 In the end, the victory and $20,000 prize were split between two competition winners, Game Time and Grow Greenly.
-All the finalists won in a way, scoring $10,000 academic scholarships to Milliken University in Chicago.
+All the finalists won in a way, scoring $10,000 academic scholarships to Millikin University in Decatur.

 The young entrepreneurs got a a boost from some of the best around, like Jimmy Odom of cryptocurrency startup Bitcapital, who says one of the biggest takeaways from such a contest is learning to accept rejection.